 The illegal killing of elephants for ivory and rhinos for their horns is a major and urgent threat to the park, as it has reduced both populations dramatically and has virtually eliminated the rhino population altogether.

 African Parks will recruit and train rangers from local communities who will be deployed throughout Matusadona National Park to ensure wildlife and its ecosystems are protected.
 New recruits will complete a basic field rangers course and current rangers will receive specialised training to protect the park in accordance of with African Parks standard operating procedures.
 Training will include the use of firearms, patrolling and tracking methods, navigation, data collection, communication, and first aid operations.
+In 2021, training programmes was done by Tikki Hywood Foundation, which was provided for police, public prosecutors, and Matusadona rangers to improve docket preparation for the courts.

 Improved Intelligence Systems